Oceanport Landing Marina view at dusk

 Shrimp scampi is a goal for me…I’ve tried SO MANY recipes, and still can’t find one I like as much as Red’s!

-Just across the street from Red’s is the Point Pleaseant Beach Fisherman’s Memorial, standing guard over the Manasaquan Inlet.
+Just across the street from Red’s is the Point Pleasant Beach Fisherman’s Memorial, standing guard over the Manasquan Inlet (along with TowBoat US, evidently!).

 Last night in Oceanport

-We have gone in out of New York Harbor a number of times, once on a cruise ship, and several times on our first Misty when the boys were younger, and several times on our “new” Misty (#7 in the LeMoine history of boats).
+We have gone in out of New York Harbor a number of times, once on a cruise ship, and several times on our first Misty when the boys were younger, and several times on our “new” Misty (#7 in the LeMoine history of boats named Misty).
 It doesn’t matter if it’s raining, a bit foggy, choppy seas, or hopefully sunshine, it’s always a thrill!

 The run up to Liberty Landing is only 34 miles, so we didn’t leave Oceanport until 9:15.
 We had hazy sun, but calm seas, and the day was expected to get up to 80 degrees.
-Before we continued our journey up to Raritan Bay, we made a quick stop at Bahr’s Landing for fuel…unfortunately too early for a Lobster Roll!
+Before we continued our journey up to Raritan Bay, we made a quick stop at Bahr’s Landing for fuel…it was, unfortunately too early for a Lobster Roll!

 Our entry to New York Harbor did not disappoint!